Tibbitts, Felisa L. (ft2442)Skip to content Skip to main navigation

 Tibbitts, F. (2013).
 Turkey’s Mixed Record on Rights.
 Op-ed, Boston Herald, 6/22.

-Tibbitts, F. (forthcoming) Universal Values: Origins, Debates, Renewals and Schooling.
+Tibbitts, F. (2016).
+Universal Values: Origins, Debates, Renewals and Schooling.
 Discussion paper prepared for IBE UNESCO.
+Unpublished internal document.

 Tibbitts, F. (2015).
 Human Rights Education Indicator Framework.
 Cambridge and London: HRE 2020.